 Page 421, Line 36:

-NOTE 4—The nominal packet padding value is 16 µs for all supported RU/MRU sizes and constellations if the number of spatial streams of the EHT PPDU transmission is greater than (NSS + 1) and less than or equal to 8, where NSS is the value in the NSS subfield.
+NOTE 4—The nominal packet padding value is 16 µs for all supported RU/MRU sizes and constellations if the number of spatial streams of the EHT PPDU transmission is greater than (NSSx + 1) and less than or equal to 8, where NSSx is the value in the NSSx subfield.

 Page 422, Line 9:

-The PPETx and PPET8 subfields for NSS value n are present only if n is less than or equal to (NSS + 1), where NSS is the value in the NSS subfield in the EHT PPE Thresholds field of the EHT Capabilities element.
-When the number of spatial streams of the EHT PPDU transmission is greater than (NSS + 1) and less than or equal to 8, the nominal packet padding value is 16 µs for all supported RU/MRU sizes and constellations.
+The PPET20/16 and PPET8 subfields for an NSS value n are present only if n is less than or equal to (NSSx + 1), where NSSx is the value in the NSSx subfield in the EHT PPE Thresholds field of the EHT Capabilities element.
+When the number of spatial streams of the EHT PPDU transmission is greater than (NSSx + 1) and less than or equal to 8, the nominal packet padding value is 16 µs for all supported RU/MRU sizes and constellations.

 Global search (Draft 1.3):